 How You Learned About the Microbiology Graduate Program:

 - Request that one copy of your official transcripts from each college/university previously attended be sent to the following address:

 Microbiology Graduate Program Admissions

 Kansas City, KS 66160

 Or if your institution offers electronic delivery of official transcripts, they can be sent to email@example.com.

-- Request that an official copy of your GRE and TOEFL or IELTS (for international applicants) score reports be sent to the above address.
-For direct reporting of GRE and TOEFL/IELTS scores, our institution code is 6895.
-Go to http://www.kumc.edu/international-programs/academic-english-requirements.html for a list of the minimum English proficiency requirements for admission to a graduate program at the University of Kansas Medical Center.
+- Request that an official copy of your TOEFL or IELTS (for international applicants) score reports be sent to the above address.
+For direct reporting of TOEFL/IELTS scores, our institution code is 6895.
+Go to Academic English Requirements for a list of the minimum English proficiency requirements for admission to a graduate program at the University of Kansas Medical Center.

-Financial Aid: Students admitted to the Ph.D. program will receive a full tuition waiver and a research stipend in the amount of $34,000 per year.
+Students admitted to the Ph.D. program will receive a full tuition waiver and a research stipend in the amount of $37,400 per year.
 International students will be assessed an additional fee each semester by the Office of International Programs.
 Students are responsible for paying this fee.

 Admission through the IGPBS Program

 The Interdisciplinary Graduate Program in Biomedical Sciences (IGPBS) admits pre-doctoral students with interests in all areas of basic biomedical research.
 The first year of the program involves coursework in molecular and cellular biology and rotations in three laboratories.
 At the end of the first year, students who select an advisor with a primary appointment in Microbiology become members of the Ph.D. program of the Department of Microbiology, Molecular Genetics and Immunology.
 Please note that IGPBS has an earlier application deadline.
-Check http://www.kumc.edu/igpbs/how-to-apply.html for the current deadline.
+Check the IGPBS How to Apply page for the current deadline.